Asymptotics of lowlying Dirichlet eigenvalues of Witten Laplacians on domains in pinned path groups: Introduction

 We are interested in these problems in infinite dimensional cases.
 In infinite dimensional space $X$ also, there exist probability measures $\nu_{\la}$ which have formal path integral representations $\nu_{\la}(d\gamma)=Z_{\la}^{-1}\exp(-\la E(\gamma))d\gamma$ and in some cases, we can define Dirichlet forms $(\E_{\la},\rD(\E_{\la}))$ in $L^2(X,\nu_{\la})$.
-However, we cannot use the unitary transformation $M_{\la}$ and it is not trivial to see the relation between the set of critical points of $E$ and the spectrum of the generator of $-L_{\la}$ of the order of $O(\la)$.
-About this problem, we overcome the difficulty by using a semiboundedness theorem for Schr\"odinger operators large deviation estimate for the measure $\nu_{\la}$ to study asymptotics of the lowest eigenvalues of $P(\phi)_2$ type Hamiltonians and the asymptotics of the spectral gap of the generator of Dirichlet forms on pinned path spaces over Riemannian manifolds in \cite{a2003-2, a2007, a2009, a2012, a2015, a2016}.
-The semiboundedness theorem is called, {\it e.g.}, a NGS bound or the Federbush semi-boundedness theorem (\cite{simon, g3}) and can be derived under the validity of logarithmic Sobolev inequality or the hyperboundedness of the semigroup.
-Also, we mention that there are studies on exponentially small eigenvalues on domains in pinned path spaces (\cite{eberle1, eberle2}) and the sharp exponential estimate of the spectral gap of stochastic one-dimensional Allen-Cahn equation in finite volume (\cite{b-digesu}).
+However, we cannot use the unitary transformation $M_{\la}$ and it is not trivial to see the relation between the set of critical points of $E$ and the spectrum of $-L_{\la}$ of the order of $O(\la)$.
+For this problem, we used a semiboundedness theorem for Schr\"odinger operators and large deviation estimate for the measure $\nu_{\la}$ to study asymptotics of the lowest eigenvalues of $P(\phi)_2$ type Hamiltonians and the asymptotics of the spectral gap of the generators of Dirichlet forms on pinned path spaces over Riemannian manifolds in \cite{a2003-2},\cite{a2007}, \cite{a2009}, \cite{a2012, a2015, a2016}.
+The semiboundedness theorem is called, {\it e.g.}, a NGS bound or the Federbush semi-boundedness theorem (\cite{simon}, \cite{g3}) and can be derived under the validity of logarithmic Sobolev inequality or the hyperboundedness of the semigroup.
+Also, we mention that there are studies on exponentially small eigenvalues on domains in pinned path spaces (\cite{eberle1}, \cite{eberle2}) and the sharp exponential estimate of the spectral gap of stochastic one-dimensional Allen-Cahn equation in finite volume (\cite{b-digesu}).